nqpz/aeltei/README.txt

+NOTE: I started working on a new version of aeltei, but then I dropped it.
+This means that the setup.py file does not work right now.
+To run aeltei, run aeltei-run and do not use setup.py (ignore the install instructions in this README).
+To install aeltei in its current state, copy aeltei-run to a directory in your PATH.

 ======
 aeltei
 ======

-aeltei is a virtual multi instrument environment using soundfonts.
-It allows one to use a keyboard to enter and play musical notes in a curses interface, i.e. on the command line.
-Current limitations include only support for one channel, no pitch bending, and no saving recordings as MIDI files.
+aeltei is a Python 3.1 virtual multi soundfont instrument environment.
+It allows one to a) use a keyboard to enter and play musical notes in a curses interface, or b) use a graphics tablet or a mouse to play musical notes in a PyGame interface.
+These notes can either be played directly or sent to an aeltei server (with support for more than one client), which another program can then listen to.
+Current limitations include support for only one channel, no pitch bending, and no support for saving sounds as MIDI files.

-aeltei only works on Python 2.x where x >= 5.
-Python 3 support would require Python 3 support in the modules used by this program.

 License